garden-io/garden/docs/guides/migrating-from-docker-compose.md

       - backend
 ```

-This is very similar to the backend module, but we specify the backend as a dependency, which makes the database (`mongo`) and indirect dependency.
+This is similar to the backend module, but we specify the backend as a dependency, which makes the database (`mongo`) an indirect dependency.

 ### The `mongo/mongo.garden.yml` file

-Here we've created a `mongo` folder as it did not exist as an explicit module in our original Docker Compose project.
+Here we've created a `mongo` folder, as it did not exist as an explicit module in our original Docker Compose project.
 The folder contains only the Garden configuration file, which contains:

 ```yaml
 kind: Module